An Eye-Catcher Meant to Last: At Prospect Avenue & Murray Place

 SPACES AND FUNCTIONS

 Built in 1960, the original house had a California-modern look.
 Proximity to town was a priority, but there were some “fatal flaws” with the existing house, including utilities that didn’t work and the fact that it was built on a slab.
-While some consideration was given to salvaging the garage, the ultimate consensus was that the original house simply wasn’t serviceable.
+Today these kinds of flaws would have deemed the house irredeemable by a property assessment expert similar to this home inspector in Portland.
+Back then, however, some consideration was given to salvaging the garage, but the ultimate consensus was that the original house simply wasn’t serviceable.

 The “process” to which Weiss refers began when the couple gave him “a list of spaces and functions” they wanted to be sure to include in the house.
 Weiss’s challenge was to incorporate their wish list while creating an interesting design from what would otherwise have been a fairly boxy structure.
 Working with a corner site that had two distinctive streetscapes and the challenge of getting sunlight into the rear yard informed how he conceptualized the space.
 The desire for a strong connection between the inside and outside spaces resulted in the large number of windows that also give scale and proportion to the form.
 Weiss created a small model of his proposed design, and the owners were immediately sold.